Parking Information 2022

 Parking Areas by Permit

 All faculty, staff, and enrolled students (including students living off campus) are eligible to park on the campus.
-Parking spots are not guaranteed, even if you have registered your vehicle with Public Safety and the Access and Parking Office.
+Parking spots are not guaranteed, even if you have registered your vehicle with Public Safety.

 We cannot guarantee parking will be available.
 A permit is merely permission to park legally in one of the college lots.